microsoft/flashcards-workshop/workshop.md

 This concludes this workshop, we hope you enjoyed it and learned something new.

-In this workshop, you learned how to use Microsoft Fabric and Azure OpenAI to generate a set of study flashcards.
-You connected Fabric to Azure Blob Storage to store the flashcards.
+In this workshop, you learned how to use Microsoft Fabric and Azure OpenAI Service in Azure AI Foundry to generate a set of study flashcards.
+You connected Fabric to Azure Blob Storage to store the flashcards and then served them in a static web app to make them available to anyone, anywhere, anytime!

+Special thanks to [Kevin Comba Gatimu](https://github.com/kelcho-spense), Microsoft MVP, who assisted in development of the mechanism used for fetching markdown files from Github!

 ## Clean up resources

 <div class="important" data-title="Important">

-> After completing the workshop, remember to delete the Azure Resources you created to avoid incurring unnecessary costs!
+> After completing the workshop, you may to delete your Microsoft Fabric items and / or Azure Resources that were created (especially if you do not plan on using them further) to avoid incurring unnecessary costs!

 </div>